-Upload a summary that outlines the progress made with the most recently funded CPRIT award and outlines the proposed use of continuation/expansion funding and the resulting value for Texas.
-Applicants must describe and demonstrate how appropriate/adequate progress has been made on the most recently funded award to warrant further funding.
+Upload a summary that outlines the progress made with the most recently funded CPRIT award.
+Applicants must describe results and outcomes of the most recently funded award and demonstrate why further funding is warranted.

 Please note that a different set of reviewers from those assigned to the previously funded application may evaluate this application.
 Applicants should make it easy for reviewers to compare the most recently funded project with the proposed continuation/expansion project.